Stochastic compressible Navier-Stokes equations under location uncertainty and their approximations for ocean modelling: Stochastic Reynolds transport theorem

-where $\udrift$, called \emph{drift velocity}, is the resolved velocity corrected by the inhomogeneity and divergence of the noise {correlation tensor}, respectively. \EM{The correction drift, $\bm{u}-\bm{u}^\star$, is usually referred to as the Ito-Stokes drift due to its relation with the wave induced Stokes drift \citep{bauer2020a}.
-The second term of the drift velocity involves the product $\sds$ defined as the kernel product
+where $\udrift$, referred to as the \emph{drift velocity}, corresponds to the resolved velocity corrected for the effects induced by both the inhomogeneity and the divergence of the noise correlation tensor, respectively.
+The drift correction, $\bm{u}^\star-\bm{u}$, is termed the Itô-Stokes drift, due to its connection with the wave induced Stokes drift \citep{bauer2020a}.
+The second term in the drift velocity involves the quantity $\sds$ defined as the matrix kernel product